Davidyz/sh-manpage-completions/README.md

 - **Bash**: Source them in an initialization file (e.g. `~/.bashrc`)
 - **Zsh**: Add them to a directory in `$fpath`

+The Python script `genCompletion.py` tries to generate the completion files from all `man` pages and add relevant commands into `.zshrc` or `.bashrc`. **When you run this script, make sure that the working directory is the root directory of this repository.** There may be incompatibility issue with the line added to the `rc` files and your other config.
+Since this may vary on different machines, you may need to debug on your own.

 ## Limitations

 Bash doesn't support descriptions in completions.
 There has been some [discussion about workarounds](https://stackoverflow.com/questions/7267185/bash-autocompletion-add-description-for-possible-completions).
 Two different strategies were implemented:

 1. Separate descriptions

 Consists on printing the completions with descriptions, before bash displays the completions again.
-It results in redundancy but doesn't break tab behaviour.
+It results in redundancy but doesn't break tab behavior.
 Descriptions can be omitted like so:

 ```
 BASH_NO_DESCRIPTIONS=1 ./run.sh /usr/share/man/man1/tar.1.gz